aristanetworks/anta/docs/cli/psirt.md

 The default table report first renders a summary grouped by advisory and then a table of every per-device finding.
 Advisories are ordered from critical to unknown severity.
-Device findings use advisory-facing results such as `affected`, `mitigated`, and `not affected`, and include their evidence and remediation.
+Device findings use advisory-facing results such as `affected`, `mitigated`, and `not affected`, and include their findings and remediations as bulleted actions.
+Parent rows aggregate and deduplicate test-level and atomic remediations.
 The advisory title and published URL appear together in the summary table.

 Use `--summary-only` to omit per-device findings.
-Use `--expand` to add each atomic finding beneath its authoritative device result, including explicit vulnerability associations, evidence, and atomic remediation.
+Use `--expand` to add each atomic finding beneath its authoritative device result.
+Associated rows use the published vulnerability description and prefix each vulnerability ID with a severity-colored dot; unassociated rows retain the atomic description.
 These options cannot be combined.

 The existing PSIRT `--device`, `--test`, and `--hide` options filter the visible results.
 For example, this command limits execution to one advisory test and